ministryofjustice/laa-secure-document-storage-api/docs/client_configurations.md

 namespace, as specified in the SDS integration documentation.
 Buckets may be shared between clients, so duplicates are expected.

+`File Validators` This is a list of file validators to apply to files saved by the client.
+The file is only saved if all validators pass.
+The validators are specified as a list of objects, which contain the name of the validator and any arguments required by the validator.

+For convenience, we organise the client configurations into directories based on the requesting service (such as `laa-sds`), then the `azure_display_name` value, and finally the files are named with the `azure_client_id` value.

 ## Storage

-The current implementation can load configurations from a datastore (DynamoDB), from JSON files, or a single-client local mode from environment variables.
-The stores used are configured via the `CONFIG_STORES` environment variable, and will cascade in order of `db`, `file`, then `env`.
-Multiple stores can be specified by comma-separating the values, for example `CONFIG_STORES=db,file`.
+The current implementation can load configurations from from JSON files or a single-client local mode from environment variables.
+The stores used are configured via the `CONFIG_STORES` environment variable, and will cascade in order of `file`, then `env`.
+Multiple stores can be specified by comma-separating the values, for example `CONFIG_STORES=file,env`.

-The current preferred store is `file`, and we manage configured clients by managing the configuration files in the `clientconfigs` directory.
+We manage configured clients by managing the configuration files in the `clientconfigs` directory.
 We also have a helper CLI tool `configbuilder.py` for viewing and adding configs.
 The files (and related ACL file) may be placed in a separate configuration repository in the future.

 The ClientConfigService will return `None` if a config is not found, so we also have a helper method